AyalaGottfried/MMU/README.md

 When you first initialize the unit, you choose a replacement algorithm for the MMU (implemented with Java-Generics).

+## Goal
+The purpose of this project is to implement the memory management unit (or something similar ) in the software operating system only, while
+Use of object-oriented programming principles, pattern design, libraries and data structures built into JAVA.

 ## Technologies

 This project uses Client-Server communication, OOP, Multi-threaded, GUI (Swing) in Java.